This is an ultralight PCT Gear list for those thru-hiking the Pacific Crest Trail in 2025.

 When Thru hiking the PCT the first nights in the desert can be very cold.
 So can the nights in the High Sierra.
 Some nights in Northern California will be so hot that you will not need your sleeping bag so much.

-Here are a list of very highly recommended ultralight Sleeping Bags for the Pacific Crest Trail.
+Here is a list of very highly recommended ultralight Sleeping Bags for the Pacific Crest Trail.

 All the sleeping bags on this list are awesome and will serve you well on the PCT.
 If you need more info check the full reviews on sleeping bags.